astroport-fi/astroport-core/contracts/tokenomics/staking/README.md

-# Astroport Staking
+# Astroport xASTRO Staking

-The staking contract provide staking ASTRO tokens.

-README has updated with new messages (Astroport v1 messages follow).
+This staking contract allows ASTRO holders to stake their tokens in exchange for xASTRO.
+The amount of ASTRO they can claim later increases as accrued fees in the Maker contract get swapped to ASTRO which is then sent to stakers.

 ---

 ## InstantiateMsg

+Initializes the contract with the token code ID used by ASTRO and the ASTRO token address.

 ```json
 {